 The Company's revenue accounting policy (note 2) is central to how the Company values the work it has carried out in each financial year.
-This policy requires forecasts to be made on the current percentages complete and the projected outcomes of projects.
-The key estimates and judgements in determining the revenue and profitability of projects within the Company's financial statements are:
+This policy requires forecasts to be made on the current percentage complete and the projected outcomes of projects.
+The key estimates and judgements relating to determining the revenue and profitability of projects within the Company's financial statements are:

-- Percentage completion: usually calculated by taking salary expense incurred as a percentage of forecasted salary expense.
-Estimation required in determining the forecasted salary expense; - Profitability of a project: project teams use their judgement to estimate the costs to complete a project.
+- Percentage completion: usually calculated by taking actual salary expense incurred as a percentage of forecasted salary expense.
+Estimation is required in determining the forecasted salary expense; - Profitability of a project: project teams use their judgement to estimate the costs to complete a project.
 These include an assessment of the need for additional contingencies to cover potential unknown expenses; - Modifications: where a modification to a contract occurs, judgement is made on whether the modification is distinct, or intrinsically connected to the original contract.
 Where it is not distinct, the original project is reforecasted for the additional income and costs to complete; and - Pain / gain share: where the Company engages with another joint operator to provide a service to a client, there are additional risks regarding work outside of the Company's direct control.
-Project teams use their judgement, to estimate their share of any pain and include this in their cost to complete forecasts.
+Project teams use their judgement, to estimate their share of any pain / gain and include this in their cost to complete forecasts.
 Gain share is only recognised in forecast income once it is virtually certain.

-While those estimates made are based on professional judgements, subsequent events may mean that calculations based on these estimates prove to be inaccurate, with a consequent effect on the reported result.
+While the estimates made are based on professional judgements, subsequent events may mean that estimates calculated prove to be inaccurate, with a consequent effect on the reported result.

 Projects may contain contingencies in their accounting estimates.
 These contingencies are for potential additional costs that may be required to complete the project.
 Such costs are only included when they are deemed more likely than not.
-Management have reviewed ongoing projects as at 31 March 2023 and are satisfied that it is reasonable to include these contingencies.
-There is a specific combination of contracts that require significant accounting estimates for which, as at 31 March 2023, contingencies totalling £19,939k have been forecast.
-These contingencies reflect management's best estimate of outflows or the net cost of remediation of work carried out up to 31 March 2023.
+Management have reviewed ongoing projects as at 31 March 2024 and are satisfied that it is reasonable to include these contingencies.
+There is a specific combination of contracts that require significant accounting estimates for which, as at 31 March 2024, contingencies totalling £22,021k have been forecast.
+These contingencies reflect management's best estimate of outflows or the cost of remediation of work done to 31 March 2024.
 However, there is uncertainty in respect of the extent and magnitude of the associated costs included in the contingencies, most notably whether the amounts recognised will be fully utilised.
-Management has estimated a range of outcomes from £14,384k up to a maximum of £25,650k relating to the recorded position at the balance sheet date.
-Based on the information available as at 31 March 2023, management does not consider there to be any significant risks of material change to the estimates that feed into contract accounting within the next financial year.
+Management has estimated a range of outcomes from £17,174k up to a maximum of £29,701k relating to the recorded position at the balance sheet date.
+Based on the information available as at 31 March 2024, management does not consider there to be any significant risks of material change to the estimates that feed into contract accounting within the next financial year on the other remaining contracts.